Murder conviction without a body: 1980s

 In 1984, Mark Tildesley, a seven-year-old schoolboy, disappeared after leaving his home to go to the fairground in Wokingham, England.
 In 1990, it emerged that on the night he disappeared, Tildesley had been abducted, drugged, tortured, raped and murdered by a London-based paedophile gang led by Sidney Cooke.
 Leslie Bailey was charged with murder in 1991 and the following year was given two life sentences.
 Bailey was murdered in prison by other inmates shortly afterwards.

-The case remains officially unsolved despite being featured heavily in the national press and on BBC TV's Crimewatch.
+The murder of Catrine da Costa centered on the limits of the necessity of a physical body to determine whether murder has been committed.
+As the remains of Da Costa's body lacked certain vital organs, making a determination of the case as one of murder, absent a confession, as seemingly impossible, although evidence suggested she had been dismembered by two alleged culprits.
+Following conviction and retrial for murder, both suspects were acquitted as, due to the cause of death being impossible to determine, a "natural" or non-homicidal cause could not be ruled out.

-In June 1985, Bournemouth woman Carole Packman, suddenly vanished from her family home.
-Her husband, Russell Causley wasn’t investigated for some eight years after his wife’s disappearance.
-It was only after Russell Causley faked his death in a £1 million life insurance fraud that the police looked in to his missing wife.
-Causley was and remains the first person in Britain to be convicted of the same murder twice, by a jury in the absence of a body and any evidence other than purely circumstantial.
+In June 1985, Bournemouth woman Carole Packman vanished from her family home.
+Her husband, Russell Causley, claimed that she had left and did not want to be contacted.
+He later attempted to fake his own death in a £1 million life insurance fraud, after which the police investigated his role in Packman's disappearance.
+Causley was eventually convicted of the murder in 1996 That conviction was quashed on appeal in 2003, but after a retrial in 2004, he was again convicted of the murder.

 In 1988, Helen McCourt, a 22-year-old insurance clerk from Lancashire disappeared.
 Ian Simms, a local pub landlord, was subsequently charged with and convicted of her murder.
 This case was also one of the first in the UK to use DNA fingerprinting.

+In July 1989, Kansas serial killer Richard Grissom was arrested after being connected to the disappearances of three young women the month prior.
+Blood and hair samples found in Grissom's car and garage led to prosecutors indicting him with three counts of murder.
+He was found guilty in 1990 and sentenced to life imprisonment.

 American courts have also been allowed to press murder charges even if a body has not been recovered.
 In 1990, a Connecticut jury convicted Newtown airline pilot Richard Crafts of killing his Danish wife, Helle, in the 1986 "woodchipper murder", so called for the machine he had rented to dispose of her body in nearby lakes and streams.
 He was sentenced to 50 years in prison.
 The state police's forensic unit, led by Henry Lee, was able to match the DNA of some of the fragments that were discovered to Helle Crafts and the wood chipper her husband had used.
 It was the first bodyless murder trial in the state's history.